When money gets tight and the bills pile up, you need to act quickly, before your finances spiral out of control.

 Financial advisors and credit counselors are everywhere.
 So, what makes Americor different?

-A “settlement” is when you and your creditor both agree on how much money you will actually pay to the creditor so that you can close your account and be done with that creditor.
+A “settlement” is when you and your creditor agree on how much money you will pay to the creditor so that you can close your account and be done with that creditor.
 Obviously, the creditor wants you to pay at least as much as you owe.
 Sometimes though, they will agree to “settle” the debt for less.
 They do this because they would rather get something from you than nothing.

 Negotiating these settlements can be tedious and stressful, which is why Americor wants to do it for you.
 They take over the negotiation process while you make monthly payments into a third-party account.
 When there’s enough money in the account to settle the debt, Americor makes the payment.
 The process repeats for each debt you enroll in Americor’s program.